Moving to Davis FAQ’s

 TJ Maxx and Target are on 2nd Street in Davis near the Mace Boulevard intersection.

-There are also some boutique stores in Downtown Davis.
+There are also many boutique stores in Downtown Davis.

 Fourth most populous city in California and the 12th most populous city in the United States, it is the financial, cultural, and transportation center of the larger Bay Area, a region of 7.4 million people and a stone’s throw from Silicon Valley, worldwide hub of innovation and entrepreneurship.